nhsconnect/Events-Management/pages/overview/overview_guide_versioning.md

 ## Experimental ##

-This implementation guide is in currently in an **Experimental** state.
-This means that changes and releases are occurring regularly.
+This implementation guidance is the **Beta** release to support the development of the Events Management Service event messages.

 ## Semantic Versioning ##